hellloxiaotian/hellloxiaotian.github.io/index.md

 ## Awards (奖励)

+2022 Included in the list of top 2% top scientists in the world released by Stanford University

+2022 Provincial high-level talents

+2022 Municipal Youth Science and Technology Talents

+2022 Municipal Science and Technology Think Tank Young Talents

+2022 China**

+2022 Local Science and Technology Talent Trophy

+2022 Outstanding Individual Member of Jiangsu Computer Society

+2022 Outstanding Doctoral Dissertation of Provincial Artificial Intelligence Society

 2022 Two of my papers were awarded the second Excellent Scientific and Technological Academic Papers of Shenzhen